SQE Articles

 Read articleHow I Passed SQE 1 on My First Attempt: The Strategy That Worked

-Read articleHow I Balanced SQE Prep with a Full-Time Job: The System That Worked
+Read articleHow I Balanced SQE Prep with a Full-Time Job

 When I started preparing for SQE 1, I was working full-time.
 Most days, I finished work exhausted.
-The idea of studying after that felt unrealistic.
 I did not study more hours than anyone else.
-I simply learned to make the hours I had count.
+I learned to make the hours I had count.

 Read article